serverless/serverless/docs/providers/aws/guide/serverless.yml.md

 frameworkVersion: '2'
 enableLocalInstallationFallback: false # If set to 'true', guarantees that it's a locally (for service, in its node_modules) installed framework which processes the command
+useDotenv: false # If set to 'true', environment variables will be automatically loaded from .env files

 disabledDeprecations: # Disable deprecation logs by their codes.
 Default is empty.
   - DEP_CODE_1 # Deprecation code to disable